mathie/mathie.github.io/_posts/2005/2005-08-19-something-for-the-weekend.markdown

 But I'd like to get a few geeky things done too:

 <ul>
   <li>Finish transferring static content from my old site.
-I've done the <a href="http://woss.name/about/" title="About Graeme">about</a> pages (apart from my CV, but that's not currently a priority :-p ).
+I've done the [about](http://woss.name/about/) pages (apart from my CV, but that's not currently a priority :-p ).
 The only other 'static' page from there would be the comment posting policy.
 The rest (pages on body art, reviews of pubs, restaurants, concerts & holidays, recipes and software ideas) can all be backdated blog posts.</li>
   <li>Add a contact details page, including how to find our new house with Google Maps pointing to it and everything.
 We don't get nearly enough visitors, so Internet Stalkers are more than welcome. :-)</li>
   <li>Move the modified theme into its own folder and import into Subversion.
 Then start modifying it a little more heavily.</li>
   <li>Upgrade my WP installation to 1.5.2</li>